Lesson Studio Teachers – Normal

 The lesson plans are tailored to meet individual levels of talent and desire.
 Recitals are held frequently.
 Flutists are prepared for auditions and competitions such IMEA and band/chair placements.
 Extensive preparation for solo and ensemble contest – Sally accompanies her own students on piano as needed.

-Alex Clay is a Graduate Assistant at Illinois State University, where she studies with Dr. Kimberly Risinger.
+Alex Clay is the Flute Teaching Assistant at Illinois State University, where she studies with Dr. Kimberly Risinger.
 She is currently earning her Master’s degree in Flute Performance.
 Originally from Atlanta, Georgia, Alex began studying piano at the age of seven and flute at the age of ten.
 She went on to attend the Schwob School of Music at Columbus State University, where she studied with Dr. Andrée Martin and received her Bachelor of Flute Performance degree.

-Alex has received numerous awards including two Honorable Mentions in the Georgia Music Teachers National Association Young Artist Solo Competition, Third Place in the Georgia Philharmonic Concerto Competition, and was selected as a performer for the Florida Flute Association Masterclass Competition.
-She recently was a winner of the Illinois State University Band Concerto Competition.
+Alex has received numerous awards including Third Place in the Mid-South Flute Society Young Artist Competition, two Honorable Mentions in the Georgia Music Teachers National Association Young Artist Solo Competition, Third Place in the Georgia Philharmonic Concerto Competition, and was selected as a performer for the Florida Flute Association Masterclass Competition.
+In 2016, she performed the Ibert Flute Concerto as a winner of the ISU Band Concerto Competition.
+Most recently, she won the ISU Orchestra Concerto/Aria Competition and performed the Nielsen Flute Concerto.

-As an active teacher, Alex has taught students from ages seven to eighteen.
-She taught private lessons at the Columbus School of Music and Dance, as well as privately out of her home.
+As an active teacher, Alex teaches students of all ages.
+She structures her lessons based on the basic fundamentals of flute playing, including breathing, tone development, technique, posture, musicality, etc., and on the individual needs of the students.
+Alex taught private lessons at the Columbus School of Music and Dance in Columbus, Georgia, as well as privately out of her home.
 She was also a music theory tutor and a student ambassador for school recruitment events at Columbus State University.
-Following completing her Master’s degree, Alex plans to pursue a Doctorate in Flute Performance and perform in regional orchestras, while maintaining a large private studio.
+Alex has been a judge for the Illinois Elementary School Association Solo and Ensemble.
+Following completing her Master’s degree, Alex plans to pursue a Doctorate in Flute Performance and become a university professor, while regularly performing in regional ensembles.

 Oboe & Flute Lessons